 Truth be told, I never used the spit cup, as suggested.
 Where’s the fun in that?
 Instead, it was more enjoyable to sip every sample.
 By the end of the day, I was already nursing a slight buzz when we were invited to head out to dinner as a group.

 Due to a state of emergency due to COVID, the restaurant was normally closed.
 However, they made an exception for JSS and us students.
 It goes without saying that dinner at a Japanese izakaya was amazing and we were treated with arguably the world’s best customer service.
 We enjoyed more sake and beer for a few hours and then called it a night.
 It was the end of a long and tiring day.

 During this day of training, we are beginning to wrap up the coursework and prepare for our quiz.
 The day began with finishing up shochu styles that we did not cover during Day Three.
-Here we discussed, and tasted sweet potato (imo), brown sugar (kokuto), buckwheat (soba), and sake kasu (sake lees) shochu.
-Sake lees, a byproduct of sake production, is used by distillers in nearly every prefecture to produce sake kasu shochu.
-It tends to have woody aroma and the samples that we tasted reminded me of a light cheese.
+Here we discussed and tasted sweet potato (imo), brown sugar (kokuto), buckwheat (soba), and sake kasu (sake lees) shochu.
+Sake lees, a byproduct of sake production, are used by distillers in nearly every prefecture to produce sake kasu shochu.
+It tends to have a woody aroma and the samples that we tasted reminded me of light cheese.

 The Final Day